 - 1. WATCH: "The Maritime Voyages of Zheng He, 1405-1433" (18:07) - 2.
 READ: "Historical Accounts of Zheng He" - a.
-This is a dense primary source, but I want you to browse through it looking for evidence of what sort of activities Zheng He's fleet undertook in various places throughout Southeast and South Asia.
-Did his agenda appear to be peaceful?
+This is a dense primary source, but they constitute the sole surviving written texts that describe Zheng He and his voyages that were written at the time of his voyages or soon after (Mingshi is the Official History of the Ming Dynasty.
+I want you to browse through it looking for evidence of what sort of activities Zheng He's fleet undertook in various places throughout Southeast and South Asia.
+Did his agenda appear to be peaceful, aggressive, or something in between?